 Over 7,500 students from over 140 countries are selected to attend UWCs each year.
 And more than 50,000 students from more than 180 countries have studied at UWC schools, colleges and programmes through National Committee selections.
 In Zambia, an average of 4 - 6 students are selected every year.

 You must meet the criteria to be eligible for a UWC scholarship.
 Check them out below:

 - Must have completed Grade 12.
-Current Grade 12 and Grade 11 students can be accepted in exceptional cases.
+Current Grade 11 and 12 students can be accepted in exceptional cases.

 - Participation in community projects and extracurricular activities is a plus